abhi09v/Advance-Physical-Design-RTL2GDS-using-OpenLane/README.md

    Chip Floorplanning is the arrangement of logical block, library cells, pins on silicon chip.
 It makes sure that every module has been assigned an appropriate area and aspect ratio, every pin of the module has connection with other modules or periphery of the chip and modules are arranged in a way such that it consumes lesser area on a chip.

  ### Utilization Factor and Aspect Ratio
    Utilization Factor is ratio of the area of core used by standard cells to the total core area.
 The utilization factor is generally kept in the range of 0.5-0.7 i.e. 50% - 60%.
-Maintaining a proper utilization factor facilitates placement and routing optimization.
+Maintaining a proper utilization factor facilitates placement and routing optimization. simlarly aspect ratio

  ### Power Planning
    Power planning is a step in which power grid network is created to distribute power to each part of the design equally.
 This step deals with the unwanted voltage drop and ground bounce.
 Steady state IR Drop is caused by the resistance of the metal wires comprising the power distribution network.
 By reducing the voltage difference between local power and ground, steady-state IR Drop reduces both the speed and noise immunity of the local cells and macros.